Photo by Bruce Marlin

 In 1995, Bill Clinton vetoed a tort reform bill that would have reduced the impact of lawsuits through caps on damages.
 Businesses then took tort reform to the state level, funding state political races and placing ads under the the names of associations that seemed like a group of concerned citizens.
-The ads hammered home the message of frivolous lawsuits, often citing the stereotype of the McDonalds case.
+The ads hammered home the message of frivolous lawsuits, often citing the McDonalds case.
 Many states passed tort reform bills.

 Confused and given no information from the hospital, the Gourleys ultimately landed in court.
-They learned that the first doctor had twice been successfully sued for malpractice, and that she should have ordered an ultrasound, which would have discovered the problem.
+They learned that the first doctor had twice been successfully sued for malpractice, and that the doctor should have ordered an ultrasound, which would have discovered the problem.
 Mike Gourley states in the documentary that they were told $6 million would pay for a lifetime of care for Colin, who needed serious therapy, a lifetime of care, and would never be able to work.
 A jury awarded $5.6 million, but due to a cap, they received only $1.25 million.

 An Outsourced Legal System

-The cry of frivolous lawsuits, as noted in Hot Coffee, has also motivated the push for arbitration contracts -- a private alternative to a court case.
+The cry of frivolous lawsuits, as noted in Hot Coffee, has also motivated the push for arbitration contracts—a private alternative to a court case.